pgroce/emacs-config-framework/README.md

 using Emacs, you're weird enough.

-If you want to try some weird new thing out or fix a bug in your config or whatever, do it in production\!
+If you want to try some weird new thing out or fix a bug in your config or whatever, do it in production!
 Write it out in `scratch.el` and `eval` it.
 If it works, save `scratch.el` and it will be applied the next time you start up.